pi-hole/docs/docs/guides/vpn/overview.md

 We do not encourage open resolvers but there are always people wanting access to their ad-blocking capabilities outside of their home network, whether it's on their cellular network or on an unsecured wireless network.
 This article aims to provide a step-by-step walk-through on setting up a server running Pi-hole and OpenVPN so you can connect to your Pi-hole's DNS from anywhere.
 This guide should work for a private server installed on your private network, but it will also work for cloud servers, such as those created on [Digital Ocean](https://www.digitalocean.com/?refcode=344d234950e1).

-**This tutorial walks you through the installation of Pi-hole combined with an VPN server for secure access from remote clients**.
+**This tutorial walks you through the installation of Pi-hole combined with a VPN server for secure access from remote clients**.

 Via this VPN, you can: